berops/claudie/README.md

 ### Manage multi-cloud Kubernetes clusters

 Create fully-featured Kubernetes clusters composed of multiple different public Cloud providers in an easy and secure manner.
+Simply insert credentials to your cloud projects, define your cluster, and watch how the infra spawns right in front of you.

 ### Management via IaC